 Plasma Pens (also known as fibroblast devices) – In November 2018, Health Canada released a safety advisory outlining the risks of plasma pens.
 Plasma pens are small medical devices that heat a targeted area on the skin for cosmetic purposes.
 Risks of the device include pain, swelling, sagging of skin, ultraviolet (UV) sensitivity, hyperpigmentation (dark spots on skin) and burns.
-Health Canada is focused on sale and distribution of these devices, and the Saskatchewan Health Authority monitors the use these devices and safety of personal services facilities in Alberta.
+Health Canada is focused on sale and distribution of these devices, and the Saskatchewan Health Authority monitors the use of these devices and safety of personal services facilities in Saskatchewan.

 The public is advised to avoid the use of plasma pens in spas, clinics, or home environments, as they may pose health risks.
 Personal service facility operators are advised to discontinue use of these instruments, as they pose a risk to client safety and health.

 For more information, see the Government of Canada Issue Alert: Plasma pens are not authorized in Canada and may pose health risks